 Many hands were shaken, lots of promotional materials were handed out and new acquaintances were made at the event, which gave Viking Wind ample opportunities to forge stronger bonds with the Pakistani market.

-Pakistan is a poor country with an economic growth in 2-3 percent annually.
-It is estimated that growth should be around 6-8 percent annually in order to create sufficient jobs and real welfare improvements for a population growing by about 5 million a year
+Pakistan is a poor country with economic growth in 2-3 percent annually.
+It is estimated that growth should be around 6-8 percent annually to create sufficient jobs and real welfare improvements for a population growing by about 5 million a year

 There is a large deficit in public finances as a consequence of low public revenue.
 Tax collection is less than 9% of GDP due to an extremely small income tax base (less than 2% of the population pays income tax and non-taxation of the agricultural sector.

 The main stabilizer of the economy is remittances sent from Pakistanis abroad.
-In 2011 and 2012, the remittances from abroad were record high at around USD 10 billion.
+In 2011 and 2012, the remittances from abroad were recorded high at around USD 10 billion.

-Denmark’s export of goods and services to Pakistan were 1.3 Billion DKK in 2011 while the export from Pakistan to Denmark were 0.9 billion DKK.
+Denmark’s export of goods and services to Pakistan was 1.3 Billion DKK in 2011 while the export from Pakistan to Denmark was 0.9 billion DKK.